luispedro/luispedro_org/content/pages/resume.rst

 Work Experience
 ----------------

 Teaching
 ........

-**Designed and taught** a course in computer programming for the sciences (`Programming for Scientists </pfs>`_).
+**Designed and taught** a course in computer programming for the sciences (`Programming for Scientists </pfs>`__).
 This was a semester-long course taught at Carnegie Mellon University in Spring 2009 (as a student-taught course).
+In 2012, I taught a shortened version of this at IMM as a two-and-a-half day workshop.

 *Teaching Assistant* for Decision Support Systems at Technical University of Lisbon (Spring 2005).
 Co-designed and co-taught a Computer Initiation Course for